NFL Week 17 Schedule 2021: Dates, kickoff times, TV channel, live streams, how to watch - NBC Sports

 RELATED: All four AFC North teams remain in contention to win division with two weeks to go

 This week on Sunday Night Football, the Minnesota Vikings take on the Green Bay Packers at Lambeau Field.
-Aaron Rodgers and the Green Bay Packers have already clinched the NFC North and can grab the number 1 seed by either winning their last two games, or one win plus a loss by the Cowboys.
+Aaron Rodgers and the Green Bay Packers have already clinched the NFC North, click here to find out how they can earn the number 1 seed along with the other playoff-clinching scenarios for week 17.
 Live coverage begins on NBC at 7:00 p.m.
 ET with Football Night in America.
 Sunday night’s game will also be available to live stream on Peacock.

 RELATED: When is the 2022 Super Bowl: Date, time, TV channel, halftime show, location for NFL Super Bowl LVI